jazcap53/Dodecahedron/README.md

 fulfills the desired condition.
 It prints this combination as a solution.

 If the program is handed the command-line argument four, it will try every combination of four blue faces and eight red faces.
 It will find no solution, and prints the string "Failure".
+&nbsp;
+&nbsp;
+License: GNU GPLv3